keu/docs/astro/configure-worker-queues.md

 - A maximum of 10 workers can run at once, meaning that a maximum of 160 tasks can be in a `running` state at a time.
 Remaining tasks will stay in a `queued` or `scheduled` state until running tasks complete.

 You can change all settings of the default worker queue except for its name.

-## Worker autoscaling logic

-The number of workers running per worker queue on your Deployment at a given time is based on two values:

-- The total number of tasks in a `queued` or `running` state
-- The worker queue's setting for **Maximum Tasks per Worker**

-The calculation is made based on the following expression:

-`[Number of workers]= ([Queued tasks]+[Running tasks])/(Maximum tasks per worker)`

-Deployment [parallelism](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#parallelism) is the maximum number of tasks that can run concurrently across worker queues.
-To ensure that you can always run as many tasks as your worker queues allow, parallelism is calculated with the following expression:

-`[Parallelism]= ([The sum of all 'Max Worker Count' values for all worker queues] * [The sum of all 'Maximum tasks per worker' values for all worker queues])`.

-KEDA computes these calculations every ten seconds.
-When KEDA determines that it can scale down a worker, it waits for five minutes after the last running task on the worker finishes before terminating the worker Pod.

-To learn more about how changes to a Deployment can affect worker resource allocation, see [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).

 ## Request a worker type